 Let’s say you get a daily meal deal at work for $7.50.
 If you bring your lunch three days a week, over the course of a year, that’s an extra $1,170 back in your pocket.
 If you really want to get ambitious, you can pack a sack lunch every day and save $1,950.
 Of course, that’s not counting the money you’ll spend on groceries, but considering how much less expensive groceries are, you’ll still be saving a significant amount of money this way.

 I believe each of us has some sort of talent, skill or special knowledge just waiting to be shared with the world.
 Better yet, the internet makes it really easy to get your skills in front of people and monetize them in your spare time, with very little overhead.

-Services like Upwork and others make it easy to find people looking for your particular skillset and get paid to do work for them.
+Services like Fiverr and others make it easy to find people looking for your particular skillset and get paid to do work for them.
 There’s work for everyone from writers to app developers to accountants.

 In addition to these general-purpose work-for-hire sites, there are all kinds of sites tailored to people in specific fields.
 Find the site that best fits your skills.

 From the Altar to the Bank